theisolinearchip/flipperzero_stuff/applications/multi_converter/README.md

 - The GUI needs improvement too: there's a whole __widget/views system__ built in the Flipper that allows things like setting up keys, showing "Save/Back/Cancel" messages with callbacks and stuff like that.
 Didn't know anything about them, so I moved on with something more basic (which is probably fince since it's not a "very big project"); but a more "standard" way with the regular GUI stuff provided by the firmware will be interesting...
+- More GUI stuff: the _long click buttons_ for adding a decimal point / negative number aren't very clear on the view itself (I tried to add a small dot / dash symbol, but I think those are small enough to be a little bit confusing)